nursix/eden-asp/docs/source/intro/basics.rst

 Application Structure
 ---------------------

-Web2py applications like Eden ASP implement the MVC (model-view-controller) application model, meaning that the application code is separated in:
+Web2py applications like Eden implement the MVC (model-view-controller) application model, meaning that the application code is separated in:

   - **models** defining the data(base) structure,
   - **views** implementing the user interface,
   - **controllers** implementing the logic connecting models and views

-This is somewhat reflected by the directory layout of Eden ASP:
+This is somewhat reflected by the directory layout of Eden:

 .. image:: directory_layout.png
    :align: center